- Asked by: Martin Whitfield, MSP for South Scotland, Scottish Labour

 Answer

 The Young Person’s Guarantee Implementation Progress Report (July 2021) and Update Report (March 2023) both highlight progress made over the 2 years.
-The links for these reports can be found below.
+The reports also summarised developments at the time in relation to KPIs identified in the monitoring and evaluation framework.
+These reports can be found at:

 Young Person's Guarantee - implementation: progress report - gov.scot (www.gov.scot)